CagriCatik/STM32-HW-Design-with-KiCAD/webpage/docs/02_Schematic/03_Pin-Out_STM32CubeIDE.md

-# STM32 CubeIDE for Pinout Configuration and Peripheral Setup
+# Pinout Configuration and Peripheral Setup

 This section explains how to configure the STM32 pinout and peripherals within STM32CubeIDE.
 The pinout defines the electrical role of each physical pin, including power, ground, GPIO, analog inputs, and communication interfaces.
 Peripherals are the internal hardware modules such as timers, ADC, DAC, USART, SPI, I2C, DMA, USB, and watchdogs.
 STM32CubeIDE links these elements through its configuration system, assigning functions and generating initialization code.
 The material provides clear guidance and practical methods to prepare a reliable STM32 hardware setup and ensure smooth integration with KiCad for PCB design.

-## 1. Getting Started with STM32CubeIDE
+## Getting Started with STM32CubeIDE

 ### Installing STM32CubeIDE